 Some fans and members of the media have tried to dismiss this threatening speech as part of the game, writing it off as the words of violent men who play a violent game or even defending it as motivational and an effective team building technique.
 However, when the language being used includes graphic death threats and visceral racial epitaphs, it clearly crosses the line from acceptable to abhorrent.

 Incognito’s threats against Martin came in the form of a phone message and several related text messages.
-Among other phrases, he called his teammate a “half nigger piece of shit” and told him he would “shit in [his] fucking mouth.”
+Among other phrases, he called his teammate a “half n***** piece of shit” and told him he would “shit in [his] fucking mouth.”
 The message ends with the simple declaration, “fuck you . . .
 I'll kill you."

-Both players have left the team – Martin voluntarily to enroll in psychological
+Both players have left the team – Martin voluntarily to enroll in psychological therapy and Incognito via indefinite suspension.
+It is doubtful that either one ever will play professional football again.

 With regard to Martin, both NFL.com and CNN say it is unclear whether he even wants to play professional football again, rendering moot the question of whether or not he would be picked up by another team.